Polar Bear Designation Under the U.S. Endangered Species Act

 - a memorandum of understanding between the U.S. Secretary of the Interior and Canadian Minister of the Environment to cooperate on polar bear management and research.

-Polar bears are one of the first species designated under the U.S. Endangered Species Act because of climate change concerns.
+Polar bears were one of the first species, along with elkhorn and staghorn corals, designated under the U.S. Endangered Species Act due to climate change concerns.
 Melting sea ice has already reduced and will continue to condense the amount of this critical habitat available to polar bears.
-This designation will provide additional attention, research, and resources directed towards protecting U.S. populations of polar bears.
+This designation provides additional attention, research, and resources directed towards protecting U.S. populations of polar bears, and the Conservation Management Plan highlights the role of reduced greenhouse gas emissions in wildlife conservation.
+However, legal and political challenges may prevent the usage of ESA designations to justify mitigation efforts.

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Polar Bear Designation Under the U.S. Endangered Species Act [Case study on a project of the U.S. Department of the Interior].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/polar-bear-designation-under-us-endan… (Last updated May 2010)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program.
+(Last updated August 2021)